cpoff/homelab/README.md

 # Allow DNS from Trusted VLAN
 ufw allow proto udp from 192.168.10.0/24 to any port 53 ufw allow proto tcp from 192.168.10.0/24 to any port 53

 # Allow DNS from IoT VLAN
 ufw allow proto udp from 192.168.20.0/24 to any port 53 ufw allow proto tcp from 192.168.20.0/24 to any port 53

 # Allow DNS from Infra VLAN
 ufw allow proto udp from 192.168.99.0/24 to any port 53 ufw allow proto tcp from 192.168.99.0/24 to any port 53

 # Allow Pi-hole Web UI
 ufw allow from 192.168.10.0/24 to any port 80,443

 # Default policy
 ufw default deny incoming
-ufw default allow outgoing
-Synology NAS — plex.cpoff.com, ha.cpoff.com, etc.
+ufw default allow outgoingSynology NAS — plex.cpoff.com, ha.cpoff.com, etc.
 # Web UIs: HA, NPM, Portainer, etc.
 ufw allow from 192.168.10.0/24 to any port 80,443

 # Plex streaming (LAN + IoT)
 ufw allow from 192.168.10.0/24 to any port 32400 ufw allow from 192.168.20.0/24 to any port 32400

 # VPN ingress from Tailscale
 ufw allow from 100.64.0.0/10

 # Default policy
 ufw default deny incoming
-ufw default allow outgoing
-RPi 5 — forge.cpoff.com (Dashy + App Stack)
+ufw default allow outgoingRPi 5 — forge.cpoff.com (Dashy + App Stack)
 # Dashy and App UIs
 ufw allow from 192.168.10.0/24 to any port 80,443

 # CasaOS / Containers (e.g., 3000–3999)
 ufw allow from 192.168.10.0/24 to any port 3000:3999 proto tcp

 # Deny IoT VLAN completely
 ufw deny from 192.168.20.0/24

 # Default policy
 ufw default deny incoming
-ufw default allow outgoing
-RPi 3 — node.cpoff.com (Utility & Monitoring)
+ufw default allow outgoingRPi 3 — node.cpoff.com (Utility & Monitoring)
 # Netdata UI from NAS or trusted desktop
 ufw allow from 192.168.10.2 to any port 19999

 # General diagnostics + ping from VLAN 10
 ufw allow from 192.168.10.0/24 to any

 # Internal access from Infra
 ufw allow from 192.168.99.0/24 to any

 # Default policy
 ufw default deny incoming
 ufw default allow outgoing
 9. SkyNet Admin Alias Library for ~/.bash_aliases
 # === [🔥 UFW – Firewall Control] ===
 alias ufwstatus="sudo ufw status numbered"